-Palestinians rally over US Jerusalem move
+Trump's Jerusalem move sparks clashes

-Palestinians in the occupied West Bank and Gaza Strip have gone on strike and are taking to the streets in protest at US President Donald Trump's recognition of Jerusalem as Israel's capital.
+At least 31 Palestinians have been wounded in clashes in the Gaza Strip and across the occupied West Bank, during protests against US President Donald Trump's recognition of Jerusalem as Israel's capital.

-Israel has deployed hundreds of extra troops in the West Bank amid a rise in tensions.
+Mr Trump's announcement - met with worldwide dismay - reversed decades of US policy on the sensitive issue.

-Early reports say at least eight Palestinians have been hurt in clashes.
+Israel deployed hundreds of extra troops in the West Bank as Palestinians went on strike and took to the streets.

-Mr Trump's announcement reversed decades of US policy on a highly sensitive issue for the region.
+Protesters set tyres alight and threw stones, and Israeli troops fired tear gas, rubber bullets and live bullets.

 Many of Washington's closest allies have said they disagree with the move, and both the UN Security Council and the Arab League will meet in the coming days to decide their response.